Principal component analysis for second-order stationary vector time series: Methodology

 \item[Step 2.]
-The columns of $\wh \bA = (\wh \bA_1, \ldots, \wh \bA_q)$ is a permutation of the columns of $\wh \bGamma_y$ such that $\wh \bx_t = \wh \bA' \by_t $ is segmented into $q$ uncorrelated subseries $\wh \bx_t^{(j)} = \wh \bA_j'\by_t$, $j=1, \ldots, q$. \end{description} \end{quote} Step 1 is the key, as it provides an estimator for $\bA$ except that the columns of the estimator are not grouped together according to the latent segmentation.
-Its theoretical properties will be presented in Section~\ref{sec3}.
-The permutation in Step 2 above can be carried out in principle by visual observation: plot cross correlogram of $\wh \bz_t \equiv \wh \bGamma_y'\by_t$ (using, for example, {\sl R}-function {\tt acf}); see Figs.\ref{7cityTemTransfACF}, \ref{usIndustTransfACF} and \ref{simup_6_trans} below.
+The columns of $\wh \bA = (\wh \bA_1, \ldots, \wh \bA_q)$ are a permutation of the columns of $\wh \bGamma_y$ such that $\wh \bx_t = \wh \bA^\T \by_t $ is segmented into $q$ uncorrelated subseries $\wh \bx_t^{(j)} = \wh \bA_j^\T\by_t$, $j=1, \ldots, q$. \end{description} \end{quote} Step 1 is the key, as it provides an estimator for $\bA$ except that the columns of the estimator are not grouped together according to the latent segmentation.
+The estimator $\wh \bS$ will be discussed in Section \ref{sec3}.
+The permutation in Step 2 above can be carried out in principle by visual observation: plot cross correlogram of $\wh \bz_t \equiv \widehat{\bGamma}^\T_y\by_t$ (using, for example, {\sl R}-function {\tt acf}); see Fig \ref{7cityTemACF}(b).
 We then put those components of $\wh \bz_t$ together when there exist significant cross-correlations (at any lags) between those component series.
 Then $\wh \bA$ is obtained by re-arranging the order of the columns of $\wh \bGamma_y$ accordingly.

 \begin{remark} (i) Appropriate precaution should be exercised in the visual observation stated above.
 First the visual observation become impractical when $p$ is large.
 Furthermore most correlogram plots produced by statistical packages (including {\sl R}) use the confidence bounds at $\pm 1.96/\sqrt{n}$ for sample cross-correlations of two time series.
 Unfortunately those bounds are only valid if at least one of the two series is white noise.
 In general, the confidence bounds depend on the autocorrelations of the two series.
 See Theorem 7.3.1 of \cite{BrockwellDavis_1996}.
-In Section~\ref{sec22} below, we describe how the permutation can be performed analytically without the benefit of visual observation for the cross correlogram of $\wh \bz_t$. \cite{LedoitWolf_2004} and \cite{PaparoditisPolitis_2012} provide more modern approaches to view correlations.
+In Section~\ref{sec22}, we will describe how the permutation can be performed without the benefit of visual observation for the cross correlogram of $\wh \bz_t$. \cite{LedoitWolf_2004} and \cite{PaparoditisPolitis_2012} provide more modern approaches to view correlations.